eclipse-tractusx/puris/docs/arc42/06_runtime_view.md

 ![Overview of request and response with EDC](img/06-api-flow-detailed.svg)

+## Scenario: Create Digital Twins for Material or Product

+A Digital Twin is created for partners as soon as at least one buyer or supplier is known.
+Following the Digital Twin Shared Asset Approach, each partner needs his view on the digital twin.
+Following the Industry Core, the Supplier Twin dictates the Catena-X ID.
+Thus, the Customer needs to lookup and use this Catena-X ID as the `globalAssetId` and during data exchange scenarios.

+The following Diagram illustrates the registration (create and update) process for digital twins:

 ## Scenario: Interact with data in web-ui

 When reloading the UI, the latest data is pulled from the backend.
 Whenever an update on the information is performed,